Cuprate/cuprate/readme.md

 ### Status

+If you wish to follow the development closely or just talk to us, you can join our [Revolt server](https://rvlt.gg/DZtCpfW1).</br>
 Status of current parts being work on can be found in the [pull request section](https://github.com/SyntheticBird45/cuprate/pulls).

 @boog900 have delivered the net code and is working on ringCT & P2P.